Commonwealth Consolidated Acts(1) In this Act, unless the contrary intention appears:

 "Territory" , except in subsection 12(12) or in paragraph (c) of the definition of administrative office in this subsection, does not include the Australian Capital Territory and the Northern Territory.

-"unjustifiable hardship" has the meaning given by section 11.
+"unjustifiable hardship" has a meaning affected by section 11.

 "voluntary body" means an association or other body (whether incorporated or unincorporated) the activities of which are not engaged in for the purpose of making a profit, but does not include: